Wood Bear cafรฉ

 Take a break and recharge with a coffee and a quick bite.

-At the end of the day you'll be looking for somewhere to refuel.
+At the end of the day when you're looking for somewhere to refuel, we've got the solutionโฆ pizza.

 Sitting at the top of the Mille 8 complex in the heart of Arc 1800, Le Restaurant is part of the vast Le Lodge building serviced by the Villards gondola.